sayurbox/kale-client-java/README.md

 // Create properties map fo filtered experiments
-// This is optional, can be passed as the last parameter to getExperiments HashMap<String, String> properties = new HashMap<String, String>(1) {{
+// This is optional, can be passed as the last parameter to getExperiments
+// Supported properties are defined in the Backend HashMap<String, String> properties = new HashMap<String, String>(1) {{
     put("wh_code", "JK01");
 }};